sierra-hunt/A.R.I.S.T.O.T.L.E./timelog.md

 ### 19 Dec 2023
 * *0.5 hours* Updated documentation - meeting minutes and this.
 Need to figure out a system for reminding me to do both tasks that actually works.

+### 26 Dec 2023
+* *4 hours* References sorted out to the best of my ability.
+* *1 hour* Fixing broken visual studio.
+Finally cloned project in!

+### 15 January 2024
+* *8 hours* Researching how to write formally and re-writing parts of dissertation to Overleaf project.
+Still not confident in writing.
+Potential for masterclass visit?